adoptium/emt4j/README.md

 - `-t` : the target JDK version.
 11, 17, 21 are supported.

-- `-priority` : the minimum rule priority. p1, p2, p3 and p4 are supported.
-The default is not set.
+- `-priority` : the minimum rule priority. p1, p2 and p3 are supported.
+The default is to enable all rules.

 - `-p` : the report format, HTML, TXT, and JSON are supported.
 Default is HTML